stuebersystems/doc.quattropod.en/docs/lite/adv.settings.md

 ### Resolution {#Resolution}

 Here you select the output resolution of the QuattroPod.
-You can either select a specific resolution or simply select 'Auto' and the QuattroPod will automatically set the optimum resolution for your screen.
+You can either select a specific resolution or simply select `Auto` and the QuattroPod will automatically set the optimum resolution for your screen.

 | Standard | Resolution|
 | :------------- |:-----:|